 - Limit your time in the shower to 5 minutes.
 Too much time in the shower can dry your skin, making the itch worse.

 - Apply pH-balanced moisturizer.
 This helps reduce redness and itchiness.
-Ensure you use a natural body moisturizer with ingredients like aloe vera leaf juice and avoid anything containing strong fragrances or perfumes.
+Ensure you use a natural moisturiser such as VITAMAN's Face Moisturiser or Body Moisturiser with ingredients like aloe vera leaf juice and avoid anything containing strong fragrances or perfumes.

 - Don't scratch!
 It might feel satisfying at first, but it only makes the problem worse, especially if you draw blood.
 This can lead to infection and even scarring in some cases.
 Instead of scratching, apply a moisturizer to itchy skin.
 Try keeping your moisturizer in the fridge as the cooling sensation soothes your itch.